terryaney/KatApp.Provider/katapp documentation.md

 ```

 ## rbl-display Attribute Details
-The `rbl-display` attribute has all the same 'selector' capabilities described in the [(`rbl-value` Attribute Details](#rbl-value-Selector-Paths).
+The `rbl-display` attribute has all the same 'selector' capabilities described in [KatApp Selectors](#KatApp-Selectors).
 Once a `value` is selected from a specified table (with a table priority of `rbl-display`, `ejs-visibility`, then `ejs-output` by default), a boolean 'falsey' logic is applied against the value.
 An element will be hidden if the value is `0`, `false` or an empty string.

 ```html
 <!-- Show or hide based on 'value' column from 'rbl-display' table where 'id' is 'show-wealth' -->